Creating Shareable Links

 To create a guest account, click the create a guest account link.
 This is only visible if certain permissions are enabled for the shared article.

-Fill out the name, email address, and password fields, then click create my account to create the guest account.
+Fill out the name, email address, and password fields, then click Create my account and you're good to go!
 No other actions are necessary.

 Approving a Shared Article

-In the backend, hovering over the guest approval notification displays the names and email addresses of everyone who approved it:
+In the workflow status widget in the content editor page, hovering over the guest approval notice will display the names and email addresses of guest users that approved it:

-If the article moves on to the next workflow status in the backend, the guest approval status will be reset, allowing guest users to approve it the second time.
+If the article moves on to the next workflow status, the guest approval status will be reset, allowing guest users to approve it again.

 Editing a Shared Article